Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

 - Ensuring others use and interpret data accurately
 - Providing searchability through metadata

 We are going to cover four levels of documentation in this chapter: team-level, project-level, dataset-level, and variable-level.
 While most of the documentation discussed does fall within its eponymous phase in the research life cycle, some documents will be created earlier or later and the timing will be discussed in each section.
 During a project, while you are actively using your documents, the format of these documents does not matter.
 Choose a human-readable format that works well for your team (e.g., Word, PDF, TXT, Google Doc, XLSX, HTML, OneNote, etc.).
-When projects are closing out and you are preparing to share your data, you can consider, at that time, how to best make your documents more sustainable, interoperable, and searchable.
-See Section \@ref(store-long) for more information.
+With that said, you will want to have a long-term plan for converting these documents, as needed, into formats that are both interoperable and sustainable for archiving and sharing (see Section \@ref(store-long) for more information).

 The documents below are all recommended and will help you successfully run your project.
 You can create as many or as few of these documents as you wish.
 The documents you choose to produce should be based on what is best for your project and your team, as well as what is required by your funder and other governing bodies (see Chapters \@ref(hsd) & \@ref(dmp)).
 No matter which documents you choose to implement, it is important to create templates for your documents and implement them consistently within, and even across projects.
 Implementing documentation using templates, or consistent formats and fields, reduces duplication in efforts (no need to reinvent the wheel) and allows your team to interpret the document more easily.
 These documents are best created by the team member that directly oversees the process and sometimes that may include a collaborative effort (for example both a project coordinator and a data manager may build documents together).
 Ultimately though, all of your documents should be reviewed with your data management working group (DMWG) in order to gather feedback and reach consensus (see Chapter \@ref(plan)).

 Each type of documentation discussed below is a living document to be updated as procedures change or new information is received.
-As seen in the cyclical section of Figure \@ref(fig:fig8-1) above, team members should revisit documentation each time new data is collected, or more often if needed, to ensure documentation still aligns with actual practices.
+As seen in the cyclical section of Figure \@ref(fig:fig7-1), team members should revisit documentation each time new data is collected, or more often if needed, to ensure documentation still aligns with actual practices.
 If changes are made and not added to documentation over long periods of time, you will find that you no longer remember what happened and that information will be lost.
 It will also be important to version your documents along the way so that staff know that they are working with the most recent version and can see when documents have been updated and why.

 > **Note** <br> <br>
 Creating and maintaining these documents **is an investment**.
 Make sure to account for this time and expertise in your proposal budget (see Chapter \@ref(dmp)).
 With that said, the return for the investment is well worth the effort.